cirosantilli/notes/my-hardware.md

 2019-04-12 mirror lamp: it was just he connector that was bad, it was changed, also put LEDs there to make it less warm and hopefully have less tear on connector.

+## Sleeping masks

 ## Bicycle

+### Products

+WD-40 Smart Straw 450ml https://www.amazon.com/dp/B01MEHN4VC ([archive](https://web.archive.org/web/20191005165231/https://www.amazon.com/dp/B01MEHN4VC))

+Finish Line Dry Teflon Tube https://www.amazon.com/dp/B00B704LZW ([archive](https://web.archive.org/web/20191005165259/https://www.amazon.com/dp/B00B704LZW))

 ### Kross

 TODO exact model.
 Polish brand.
 Hybrid style bike: https://en.wikipedia.org/wiki/Hybrid_bicycle

+2019-08-29: back derailleur fell off, later found it was bent: https://photos.app.goo.gl/yRgAc1FvKvcuCmcj7 Many bikes were parked together, I think other bikes put gear wires were a bit off, and I started pedalling very strong, and it immediately fell off.
+Went to repair shop, replaced it likely with: https://www.amazon.co.uk/dp/B01N51YIYZ ([archive](http://web.archive.org/web/20190904202236/https://www.amazon.co.uk/dp/B01N51YIYZ)) "Shimano Cambio Post.
+6/7v RD-TY300 Tourney TX Att.
+Dir.".
+Visible markings: "Shimano Tourney  Paid 35 pounds, receipt said 25 for piece 10 for service, but piece actually cost 18 on Amazon, and with Prime / larger buys only 7 pounds.
+I'm also a bit worried because my back cassette is 8 speed, not 7...
+On official website RD-TY300-SGS: https://bike.shimano.com/en-EU/product/component/tourney/RD-TY300-SGS.html ([archive](https://web.archive.org/web/20190905062824/https://bike.shimano.com/en-EU/product/component/tourney/RD-TY300-SGS.html))

+2019-08: "CatEye CA475RAPMIN Rapid Mini Rear Lights and Reflectors, Black" stolen: https://www.amazon.co.uk/dp/B01I4193PY ([archive](https://web.archive.org/web/20190829232804/https://www.amazon.co.uk/dp/B01I4193PY)) Those USB rechargeable lights you just have got to take off with you whenever parked in town or else drug addicts will steal them because they are easy to remove for recharging.
+Tempted to just stick to dynamo ones that are screwed in.
+Re-bought original back light: AXA Basta, was a bit different from previous one, cannot take in lamps anymore, even though there is the plastic casing for them!
+Just not metal / wires.

 2019-07-26: the front crank was sometimes making loud cracking noises when I pedalled hard.
 Then, after two weeks, it also started making very loud screeching noises, and then finally I couldn't pedal anymore, and I took it to the shop.
-They changed the bottom bracket, 45 pounds, 30 for the piece, a BB UN55 Shimano bottom bracket: https://www.chainreactioncycles.com/shimano-un55-square-taper-bottom-bracket/rp-prod71369 | http://web.archive.org/web/20190726190947/https://www.chainreactioncycles.com/shimano-un55-square-taper-bottom-bracket/rp-prod71369 Photo of the piecet that was taken out, notice some broken metal pieces and one of the ball bearing that were left: https://photos.app.goo.gl/6sqbM4kgDG5Pm7p58
+They changed the bottom bracket, 45 pounds, 30 for the piece, a BB UN55 Shimano bottom bracket: https://www.chainreactioncycles.com/shimano-un55-square-taper-bottom-bracket/rp-prod71369 | http://web.archive.org/web/20190726190947/https://www.chainreactioncycles.com/shimano-un55-square-taper-bottom-bracket/rp-prod71369 Photo of the piece that was taken out, notice some broken metal pieces and one of the ball bearing that were left: https://photos.app.goo.gl/6sqbM4kgDG5Pm7p58

 2019-06-30: fill tires, using 90PSI, was TODO